Last Updated on

 How to make maple orange chicken wings:

-Next, brush the wings with vegetable oil and sprinkle some salt and pepper on.
-Place the wings on a wire rack, set the wire rack on an aluminum foil-lined baking sheet and bake the wings in the oven for 40 minutes.
+Step 2.
+Brush the wings with the vegetable oil, then sprinkle salt and pepper on them.
+Place the wings on a wire rack, set the wire rack on an aluminum foil-lined rimmed baking sheet and bake the wings in the oven for 40 minutes.

-After the initial 40 minutes in the oven, brush the glaze on the wings and then return them to the oven for another ten minutes.
-Right before serving, spoon more of the glaze on and sprinkle with chopped green onions.
+Step 5.
+After the initial 40 minutes in the oven, brush the wings with the glaze, then return them to the oven for another 10 minutes.
+Right before serving, spoon more of the glaze on and sprinkle with chopped green onions (optional).

 Maple Orange Chicken Wings